escorpien1/Magento2-festive-season/README.md

-# Magento2-festive-season
-Festive Season Extension in Magento 2
+# Magento2 Festive Season Extension

 We are glad to release a Festive Season Extension in Magento 2, which will helps for making your online store look drenched with festive fervour.
 It will allow you offer your customers the most existing festival shopping experience with unique decoration and freshness in your store.